dselect

 Package details view

-tion for the package that is currently selected in the packages status
+description for the package that is currently selected in the packages

-list.
-The type of detail can be toggled by pressing the 'i' key.
-This
+status list.
+The type of detail can be toggled by pressing the 'i'

 - the extended description